aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 2. AWS environment does not have any running workloads and services.
 3. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
 4. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
+5. Create sharedservices account and backup-vault account that will be referenced during Control Tower Backup setup.
-5. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
+6. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
 Remove delegated administration setting for each of the services.
-6. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
+7. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
-7. Check for suspended accounts in the Organization.
+8. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
-8. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia LZA configuration pulled from (AWS source repo).
-AWS CodeConnections to connect and deploy to the target environment.
+9. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia LZA configuration pulled from (AWS source repo).

 ## Installation Steps